dalibor-drgon/schedulers/README.md

 ## Mutexes

 To achieve synchronization between tasks, you can use pthread-like mutexes.
-They are also cheap if only one thread uses them at a time, otherwise a short syscall is generated.
+They are also cheap if only one task uses them at a time, otherwise a short syscall is generated.

 To start allocate a single mutex: